opensim-org/opensim-core/DEVELOPING.md

 - Dependencies should be optional, if possible.
 Dependencies make OpenSim much harder to build for those new to the project, and we can make the lives of newcomers easier by reducing the number of required dependencies.
+- For an example of adding a dependency to OpenSim, refer to the pull request that introduced ezc3d: https://github.com/opensim-org/opensim-core/pull/2728/files